EHDEV/deep_learning_experiments/README.md

-# deep_learning_tutorials
+# Deep Learning Experiments
-A collection of small Deep Learning projects I work on while studying different algorithms like LSTM, GRU, ConvNets, Auto Encoders, etc
+A collection of small Deep Learning projects I experiment on while studying different algorithms like LSTM, GRU, ConvNets, Auto Encoders and their applications in multiple use cases.